HDTM: Hydro-Enforced Digital Terrain Models for Accurate Water Flow Modeling

 Hydrologically Correct Elevation Data

-Removes Artificial Obstacles
+Removal of Artificial Obstacles

 Improved Modeling Accuracy

-Aligns terrain data with real-world hydrological behavior.
+Aligns terrain data with real-world hydrological behavior, reducing flood simulation errors.

 Start with High-Resolution DSM